-The MTM QUIESCE command terminates AFDCP.
-The MTM ATF command changes the accounting transaction file (ATF) to the specified file descriptor (fd).
+The .MTM QUIESCE command terminates AFDCP.
+The .MTM ATF command changes the accounting transaction file (ATF) to the specified file descriptor (fd).
 The current ATF is closed and a new ATF is allocated (if necessary) and assigned.

-Refer to the OS/32 Multi-Terminal Monitor (MTM) Reference Manual for a description of the various accounting facility commands and to the OS/32 System Support Utilities Reference Manual for a description of the Reporting Utility commands.
+See the OS/32 Multi-Terminal Monitor (MTM) System Planning and Operator Reference manuals for a description of the various accounting facility commands and the OS/32 System Support Utilities Reference Manual for a description of the Reporting Utility commands.